atrium — Docs

 Agents inside atrium can introspect the pane graph from the CLI.
 You can do the same from any shell with ATRIUM_CLI_PATH on your $PATH:

-# Every pane, type, adapter, workspace, room
+# Every pane, type, adapter, project, room

 "$ATRIUM_CLI_PATH" pane list --json